ShubhRanpara/Auto-Filler-Web/Readme.md

 streamlit run app.py
 ```

+7. After opening the Streamlit web app, you can upload your PDF file and the LLM will generate the answers based on our predefined question set.
+These answers will be stored in a JSON file.

+8. Then you have to open the related form's HTML file and press the autofill button.
+This will automatically fill the form by fetching the answers from a JSON file by JavaScript.
+Please check out for missing values in the form and try to fill it manually.

+9. This was our automatic form filling web app that can help any medical organizatioin to fill the details of the patient in the form.
+I hope you like the efforts that we have put into this project.

 # Key errors faced while installation and running of the project :

 ## If any dependency is not working properly than update it with it's latest verson.